-Demyelinating CNS condition clinically defined by 2 episodes of neurological dysfunction (brain, spinal cord, or optic nerves) that are separated in space and time.
+Demyelinating central nervous system condition clinically defined by 2 episodes of neurological dysfunction (brain, spinal cord, or optic nerves) that are separated in space and time.

 Classically presents in white women, aged between 20 to 40 years, with temporary visual or sensory loss.
 However, may affect either sex and any age or ethnic group, and may have variable neurological symptom location and/or duration.